Oak Grove College

-Oak Grove College is a coeducational special school and sixth form maintained by West Sussex County Council.
+Oak Grove College is a coeducational special school and sixth form in Worthing, Sussex, England, maintained by West Sussex County Council.
 The school provides special education for students with learning difficulties from Year 7 to Year 14.
-In late 2016 the school was awarded foundation level of the British Council’s International School Award in recognition of its work to bring the world into the classroom.
+In late 2016 the school was awarded foundation level of the British Council's International School Award in recognition of its work to bring the world into the classroom.
+From 1971 to 2005, the school was named Highdown School and was at Durrington Lane, Durrington, Worthing.